 Research to date also suggests that the consumption of ellagic acid may also lower inflammation and fight off other diseases.

-There are other highly significant health benefits to ellagic acid that are beyond the scope of this article.
+There are other highly significant health benefits to ellagic acid that are beyond the limits of this article.
 Readers are encouraged to search online for “Top 5 Reasons to Eat Ellagic Acid Foods” by Dr. Josh Axe.

 The reason Muscadine grapes are so superior nutritionally to other grapes is probably due to the fact that Muscadines (which are technically berries) have 20 pairs of chromosomes, while other grapes have 19 pairs.